How to Add a DBA to an LLC

 DBA Registration Illustration

-If you operate as a sole proprietorship or partnership, you are generally required to conduct business under your legal name unless you register a DBA.
-In most states, DBA registration is handled at the county or municipal level, though some states require filing at the state level.
+When you are a sole proprietorship or a partnership, there is a general rule that you will have to use your legal name when doing business, unless you form a DBA.
+The registration of DBA is done at the county or municipal level in most states although some states may require registration at the state level.

 Why Should You Choose a DBA?

-Important: It is important to understand that a DBA is simply a registered business name and not the same as forming an LLC or corporation.
+Notice: It should be noted that DBA is merely a registered business name and not akin to the creation of LLC or corporation.

-Adding a DBA to an LLC is generally a simple process, although requirements vary by state, county, city, and business structure.
-You should visit your state and local government websites to review specific rules and filing instructions.
+It is usually easy to add a DBA to LLC but one should check the requirements of the state, county, city, and business structure.
+On your state and local government websites you need to review particular rules and instructions on filing.

 Key Takeaways

-• A DBA allows your LLC to operate under an alternate name without forming a new legal entity
+• A DBA helps your LLC to be run under a different name without creating a new legal entity.

-Tip: Visit your state and local government websites to review specific DBA requirements and filing instructions for your jurisdiction.
+Tip: check out the websites of your state and local government to see the details of your jurisdiction on the DBA requirements and filing instructions.

 Footer - BestIncorporates